CMTA/DVP/SLIDES.md

 targens provides a Payment Order Token (Interface: src/solidity/contracts/POT/IPOT.sol) that is agnostic of other contracts expect for the OpenZeppelin ones and logging support.

-It comes with its own test: TestPOT.ts

-## Setup

-The commands below are supposed to be executed in the `src/solidity` folder.

-For compilation, tests and deployment, hardhat (https://hardhat.org) is used.

-### Installation

-- `npm install` // installs hardhat, ethers and other tools defined in package.json

-### Compilation and Test

-- `npx hardhat compile` // uses hardhat.config.ts
-- `npx hardhat test` (runs all tests)
-- `npx hardhat test test/TestDVP_checkDeliveryForPot_1.ts` (runs tests from individual file)

 ### Deployment

-#### On hardhat

-The smart contracts can be deployed on hardhat itself:

-`npx hardhat deploy_all_contracts` // uses scripts/deploy_contracts.ts

 #### On Ganache